Controlling Ensemble Variance in Diffusion Models: An Application for Reanalyses Downscaling: Conclusions

 \section{Conclusions}

 In this work, we applied an ensemble diffusion model to the full-domain ERA5-to-CERRA downscaling task and discovered a relationship between the variance exhibited by the ensemble diffusion and the number of reverse diffusion steps, giving theoretical proof of this relation.
 Notably, we demonstrated that the selection of the reverse diffusion step size $\Delta t$ not only impacts the time efficiency of the generative process but also serves as a crucial mechanism for controlling the variance of the sampled data, a key aspect when using these models for generating ensembles.
 We have explored architectural improvements needed to apply ensemble diffusion models over large domains, including the use of a scaling factor to reduce the signal rate in the noise scheduler, reducing the effect that higher resolution have on denoising difficulty.
 Our experimental results indicate that adjusting the number of diffusion steps enables the model to operate across different ranges of ensemble variance.
 We found that the control over variance gained by varying the number of diffusion steps is sufficient to match the global mean variance exhibited by the available ensemble reference dataset, CERRA-EDA.
 We observed that increasing the number of diffusion steps leads to convergence toward a fixed variance value.
 Although this converged global mean variance closely matches the one exhibited by CERRA-EDA, our MVD score, which takes into account the spatial distribution of the variance, revealed that the optimal number of steps is 8, a value far from the convergence point.
 This demonstrates that selecting a ``sufficiently high'' number of steps is not necessarily an optimal strategy for tuning an ensemble diffusion model, highlighting the importance of calibration to obtain optimal results.
-Interestingly, the relationship between the number of steps and ensemble variance may have been overlooked in previous research, as it is common practice to run diffusion models with a high number of steps \cite{ling2024diffusion,price2023gencast, bassetti2024diffesm}.
-In such cases, the overall variance would have already converged to a fixed value, making it unaffected by changes in the number of reverse diffusion steps.
-In our work we have showcased the capability of generating ensemble members efficiently at high temporal and spatial resolutions.
-Specifically, our ensemble reference CERRA-EDA has a considerable reduction in spatial resolution (from $1069 \times 1069$ to $565 \times 565$) and temporal resolution (from $3h$ to $6h$).
-We reveal that our approach is able to generate ensemble members at full CERRA temporal and spatial resolution, while maintaining high efficiency, essentially running on workstation hardware.
-Considering that our model is conditioned only by ERA5 low-resolution inputs, which happens to be available at hourly intervals, we can additionally increase the ensemble temporal resolution to $1h$.
-Additionally, we have extended our ensemble diffusion methodology from CERRA to CARRA-EAST, demonstrating its capability to generate ensemble members for datasets lacking ensemble information, using a similar training setup and confirming its effectiveness in reproducing spatial variance patterns through diffusion step tuning.